Sickle Cell Treatment

 Treatment Options

 Sickle cell affects everyone differently.
-Current therapies mainly focus on managing the symptoms of sickle cell and require lifelong use.
-Recent progress in sickle cell has led to treatment options that have the potential to help manage acute and chronic symptoms of the disease.
+Pharmacologic treatments and blood transfusions mainly focus on managing the symptoms of sickle cell and require lifelong use.
+Recent progress in sickle cell care has led to treatment options that haven't been seen in decades and have the potential to help manage acute and chronic symptoms of the disease.

 Treatment options include:

-Chronic pain is prevalent among people with sickle cell and is commonly treated with over-the-counter pain relievers.
+Current available sickle cell treatments mainly focus on relieving pain and managing acute symptoms and complications.
+They aim to lessen the frequency and severity of pain crises, reduce blood transfusions and hospitalizations, or improve hemoglobin levels.
+Chronic pain is commonly treated with over-the-counter pain relievers.
 Pain medications may also be prescribed by a doctor to treat acute and chronic pain.

 Blood Transfusions